framefrok/nimorphy/README.md

 Trie nodes
 ```

-The runtime validates the dictionary structure before using its internal offsets and counts.
+The runtime validates the dictionary structure before using its internal offsets and counts, allowing malformed or incompatible dictionary files to be rejected.

-This makes the binary representation compact while still allowing malformed or incompatible dictionary files to be rejected.
+---

-## Dictionary management
+## 📚 Dictionary management

-The analyzer can locate and manage the dictionary automatically.
+The analyzer can locate and manage the dictionary automatically:

 ```nim
 import nimorphy